Taking Inspiration and Making it Your Own: How to Write Your Own Story

 Pleased with the story, I had to have it stand out against the other Frog Prince retellings in class.
 So, I designed the illustrations with good old colored construction paper, an endless supply of glue sticks, stickers for days, and a newly bought scrap book.

 In the end, it was perfect...at least for me.
-The rest of the school thought so too as it was read in English classes throughout the high school in which several students came to up to me afterwards saying how much they enjoyed the story.
+Luckily for me, the rest of the school thought so too as it was read in English classes throughout the high school in which several students came up to me afterwards saying how much they enjoyed the story.

-Now 11 years later, I've taken it to the next level.
+Now 12 years later, I've taken it to the next level.
 Instead of construction paper, I hired a digital illustrator to make the story a reality.
-Together we created something amazing for everyone to read!
+Together we created something amazing for everyone to read all because I was inspired by eye poking!

 P.S.
 For anyone who is curious...
 I got an A+ on the assignment!